davepinch/pinchy.cc/content/topics/places/lakes/lake-samish/lake-samish.md

 title: "Lake Samish"
 borders: Interstate 5
 "Northbound on Interstate 5": "Bellingham"
-"Southbound on Interstate 5": "Alger, Washington"
-"not to be confused with": "Lake Sammamish"
+"Southbound on Interstate 5": "Lake Samish Road exit to Alger" "not to be confused with": "Lake Sammamish"
 type: lake
 tags: